aliyajo/CS5700-Network/Project 5/README.md

 ## Functions:
 These functions maintained the functionality of creating a web crawler.
--  'Crawler' Class:

 - read_response(ssl_socket)

     Reads the response from a socket object
 - send_GET_request(ssl_socket, url, secondary=False)

     Sends a GET request to the server.
     Is able to function dependent on whether or not it is a GET request to a=the initial login page or the subsequent pages.
     The difference is whether or not to include cookies.
 - send_POST_request(ssl_socket, data, url)

     Sends a POST request to the server.
 - extract_cookies(data):

     Extracts the set-cookie headers from the HTML response
 - extract_csrf(data):

     Extracts the csrfmiddlewaretoken from the given data.
 - extract_links(secondary=False):

     Extracts the links from the HTML response.
     Also is dependent on if for the initial login page or the subsequent pages.
 - extract_status_code(data):

     Extracts the status code from the HTTP response.
 - extract_flags(data):

     Extracts the secret flags from the given HTML data.
     Implements re library to help extract flags appropriately.
 - crawl(ssl_socket, url):

     Crawls the server.
 It does this by performing the following:
     Sending a GET request from one of the links from the set of 'frontier' links.
     Handles the appropriate status codes.
 - run()

     This function runs the crawler

 ## Challenges:
 There were many challenges involving implementing HTML.
 Some include: